Gaboxadol: Distribution

 The distribution of gaboxadol has been studied in rodents.
 It penetrates the blood–brain barrier and hence is centrally active unlike γ-aminobutyric acid (GABA).
 The drug enters the brain in amounts that are 30 to 100 times higher than those of muscimol given at the same dose in rodents and hence shows greater blood–brain barrier permeability in comparison.
 In addition, whereas 90% of the muscimol in the brain is in the form of metabolites in rodents, 80% of the gaboxadol in the brain is in unchanged form.
 It is unknown which transporters are involved in the transport of gaboxadol across the blood–brain barrier or if it simply crosses into the brain via passive diffusion, although the latter may be more likely.
 The drug is distributed unevenly in the brain in rodents.
-The plasma protein binding of gaboxadol in humans is very low at less than 2%.
+The volume of distribution of gaboxadol at steady state is approximately 55 L. The plasma protein binding of gaboxadol in humans is very low at less than 2%.

 Metabolism

 Gaboxadol is metabolized by O-glucuronidation mainly via the enzyme UGT1A9 into gaboxadol-O-glucuronide.
 To a lesser extent, UGT1A6, UGT1A7, and UGT1A8 also catalyze the formation of this metabolite.
-Unlike muscimol, gaboxadol is not a substrate for GABA transaminase (GABA-T) and does not undergo metabolic transamination.
-It is said to be more resistant to metabolism than muscimol.
+Unlike muscimol, gaboxadol is not a substrate for GABA transaminase (GABA-T) and does not undergo transamination.
+Similarly, it is not a substrate for glutamate decarboxylase.
+The drug is said in general to be more resistant to metabolism than muscimol.
 Gaboxadol-O-glucuronide is the only metabolite of gaboxadol formed in significant amounts.
 Gaboxadol is not metabolized by the cytochrome P450 system.

 Elimination

 Gaboxadol is excreted in urine (83–94%) mainly unchanged and partially as gaboxadol-O-glucuronide (34%).
 It is taken up from blood into the kidneys via the organic anion transporter OAT1 (SLC22A6), while the glucuronide is effluxed into urine via the multidrug resistance protein MRP4 (ABCC4).
 The drug has an elimination half-life in humans of 1.5 to 2.0 hours.
 Two hours following attainment of peak concentrations, levels of gaboxadol are reduced by about 50% in humans.
 In rodents, the half-life of gaboxadol was about twice as long as that of muscimol.
+Despite this finding however, gaboxadol is shorter-lasting in its effects than muscimol in rats, with durations of up to 3 hours and more than 5 hours, respectively.
 In people with severe renal impairment, circulating levels of gaboxadol were increased by 5-fold, and the renal clearance of gaboxadol was decreased by 34% while that of gaboxadol-O-glucuronide was decreased by 50%.